 Christina counsels clients on issues related to compliance with the USA Patriot Act, the Bank Secrecy Act and the regulations set forth by the US Office of Foreign Assets Control.
 She has advised clients with respect to regulatory review of financial institutions and has counseled numerous financial entities on compliance issues raised during and after supervisory agency review.
-She has additionally advised investors in transactions involving Native American tribes.

 While attending law school, Christina served as the editor in chief of The Business Lawyer, a joint publication of the University of Maryland School of Law and the American Bar Association Section of Business Law.
 She was also a quarterfinalist in the Morris B. Myerowitz Moot Court Competition in 1996.